liptonzuma/Navbar-collection/README.md

 First you create your nav element and give it an  `#navbar` --
 ````
+    import createNavbar from 'https://cdn.jsdelivr.net/npm/simplebar1@latest/simpleBar.min.js' or
+    ## if you're using an npm package then you can just do
+    import createNavbar from '../node_modules/simplebar1/simplebar.js'

     createNavbar({
             links: ["Home", "Service", "About", "contact", "Pricing", "FAQ", "support", "purchase"],
             logoType: "image",